FranceLim/python-api-challenge/README.md

 Your main tasks will be to use the Geoapify API and the geoViews Python library and employ your Python skills to create map visualizations.

 ## Assistance
 I received help for this assignment from the the Learning Assistants.
+Additionally, I got help from stackflow in getting geoviews to work properly on my machine.